Change is inevitable.

 The Big Idea spoke to a number of respected figures in arts leadership positions - including some who have recently moved on from their roles to find out what is driving this change.

 Several agreed to speak to us under the condition of anonymity - to open the doorway to an honest conversation that the sector needs to have.

 If there are issues that could lead to an arts leadership crisis, there’s no point hiding behind pleasantries and press releases.

 One highly placed leader stated “everyone acknowledges the last two years as being tough.
 For arts leaders in particular, they have had to dig deep in order to keep businesses afloat, step up and take more action around advocacy as well as feed into CNZ and MCH’s great plans - all on top of, and without recognition of this contribution individually, and maintain and look after the wellness of teams.

 “I have never felt so tired, and know it is the effect of the last two years - but there is not much I can do - as the work continues, and there is no slowing down of the workload.

 “The changes of guards in certain organisations can be a good thing or can be a devastating thing - it is hard to find really good, authentic leaders who have the tenacity, humility, knowledge and aroha required to lead in the arts.

-“I recall Tanemahuta Gray talk about who is looking after the arts leaders?
+“I recall Tanemahuta Gray saying 'who is looking after the arts leaders?'
 I don’t think anyone is specifically, because I don’t think people know what that looks like.
 The work has to be done, the company still has to be driven forward, teams still need direction and leadership - and that’s the arts leader job to do that.